AVEVA/AVEVA-Samples-CloudOperations/docs/AUTHENTICATION.md

 # Intro

-This document is a guide on how to connect to AVEVA Data Hub (ADH) using a client of your choice.
+This document is a guide on how to connect to CONNECT data services (Cds) using a client of your choice.
 We will first cover the difference between authorization (AuthZ) and authentication (AuthN) and how they relate to you as a developer of ADH.
 Then we will introduce some possible scenarios using some GitHub examples.

 ## Authentication